cosmic-horizon/QWOYN/modules.md

 - `active_use` module account
     - Permanantly linked to Avatar
     - Enabled at specific location ie. Planetary Portal, Stardock
-    - Game manager can use any items and funds on this module account.
+    - Avatar can use any items and funds on this module account.
     - Everything is managed off-chain for tokens and nfts put in `active_use` vault.
     - Planets only exist in `active_use` account
 - `exit_use` module account
     -
-    - Items and funds on this account can not be transferred to `active_use` without end user's signature and end user also can not withdraw this to his end wallet.
-    - Items can be transferred to opposing player

 ## functions